 Data Dashboard

-Overdoses are now the leading cause of death, bypassing cancer, for Marin residents under 55 of age.
-Fentanyl is driving these overdoses, associated with approximately 60% of overdose deaths in the County.
-The following data are intended to track trends and provide information for shared understanding and action across our County.
-OD Free Marin strives to prevent overdoses through data driven strategies and community collaboration.
+Overdose is the leading cause of death for Marin County residents aged 55 and under.
+Fentanyl is driving these overdoses and is associated with approximately 60% of overdose deaths in the county.
+The following data are intended to track trends and provide information for shared understanding and action across our county.
+OD Free Marin strives to prevent overdoses through data-driven strategies and community collaboration.

-A non-fatal overdose is a sign of unsafe drug use and risk for future fatal overdose.
+The following dashboard shows information on clinically confirmed and suspected opioid overdose events in Marin County.
+These events are identified by signs, symptoms and diagnosis codes reported in EMS data.
+Non-fatal overdose is a risk for future fatal overdose.
 Tracking non-fatal overdose events provides valuable insights to guide prevention strategies.
-Outreach to overdose survivors is a proven approach to limiting mortality.
 Spikes in non-fatal overdoses may signal the presence of particularly potent substances in the drug supply, including fentanyl.

 Data Source: ImageTrend EMS data